Dental Implants in Mill Creek, WA

 By the time you’ve decided on a dental implant, a fair amount of your bone might be gone; now you may need a bone graft.
 That’s why it’s so important to replace a missing tooth quickly, to preserve bone.

 The grafting material can be taken from your own body, but that creates another surgery site for you.
-A more common method is laboratory treated human or animal bone grafting material.
-The bone grafting process involves making a small cut in your gum, just enough to access the bone, and the grafting material is placed.
+A more common method is laboratory-treated human or animal bone grafting material.
+The bone grafting process involves making a small cut in your gum, just enough to access the bone, and then grafting material is placed.
 The downtime is minimal, usually one or two days.
 There may be some slight discomfort that can be remedied by over-the-counter pain medications and icing the area.

 Dental implants are an investment and you want them to be successful.
 Bone grafting is a huge part of how successful your implant will be.
 Our highly trained implant dentists in our Mill Creek, WA office will know if you need bone grafting for your dental implant.

 See what one of our patients, Doris, had to say about her dental implant procedure here.

 For more information on Dental Implants in the Mill Creek, WA area, call Penny Creek Family & Implant Dentistry at (425) 337-7300 today!